nibrasmuhamed/Hack-ref/Owasp Top Ten 2021.md

 horizontal access controls is accessing another users data within our account. this mechanism access to resources to the users who are specifically allowed to access those resources.

 #### Context-dependent access controls
+context-dependent access control depend on user's interaction. for example a retail web site won't  allow users to modify contents after their payment.